Entrepreneurship for Kids™

 Creating an endless source of creativity and innovative ideas.
 Therefore, entrepreneurs are advised to incorporate people from different domains into their entrepreneurial teams.

-It is also advisable to join inexperienced ones.
+It is also advisable to join those who are inexperienced.
 The latter know how to ask questions and see things from a different perspective.

 Back to the home page